QuiteAFellow/sunset-sunrise-quality/README.md

 ```

-## HOW does it works ?
+## How does it work?
-When you go to this [URL](https://sunsetwx.com/view/?id=5) you will se an image that shows colors for sunset quality.
+[Sunsetwx.com](https://sunsetwx.com/view/?id=5) provides a map of the United States every day as an attempt to predict the quality of the sunset for that day.
-More redish the color is, better sunset you will get.
-These images are generated very 3 hours according to the GFS Weather model.
-The validation time is described in ZULU on the top middle of the image.
-This time is independent of any position (ZULU Time).
+The closer to an intense red the location is, better quality sunset you can expect.
+These images are generated very 3 hours according to the NAM Weather model.
+The validation time is described in ZULU on the top middle of the image, and this time is independent of any position (ZULU Time).

-The small python program, get the sunset/sunrise time for a GPS coordinates, download a bunch on these images and select the best one for the concerned sunset time.
+This program parses the sunset/sunrise time for a pre-provided GPS coordinate, downloads every available image for the run of that selected day and selects the best one for the concerned sunset time.
-After obtaining the image, it reads a 20 pixel square around the GPS coordinates (thanks to the scale the image provides).
+After obtaining the image, it reads a 20 pixel square area around the GPS coordinates and returns the sunset quality percentage according to the scale on the right-hand side of the image.

-A pourcentage of the sunset quality will be returned according to the right scale.
+## Possible future improvements

-## Improuvments
+- Improve algorithms for determining the best image to select for a location before calculating percentage
-- don't download all image each time
+- Improve adjustments needed for the x,y, coordinates of the image for a provided GPS coordinate
 - Find a better way to parse the text of the image
-- Improve the algorithms for calculating the quality
+- Improve the algorithms for calculating the sunset quality